Golden Grove, Jamaica: Geography

 Golden Grove is 10 km northeast of Port Morant and 11 km east of Bath.
 The banana-handling port, Port Morant, is located in Bowden, Golden Grove.
 A path starting from Golden Grove leads to the 100 foot-tall Morant Point lighthouse cast in London, England in 1841.
 According to a 2009 census, Golden Grove had a population of 3,057.

 Reception

 A 2000 travel guide described Golden Grove as "rather shabby", adding that tourists "won't want to stop here".

+In popular culture

+In the second line of Evan Jones's 1956 poem "The Song of the Banana Man", "Golden Grove market place" is mentioned.